Scroll to continue

 Organized thematically, the exhibition features a selection of twenty-eight works from the collection of Ambassador John L. Loeb, Jr., that illuminates the virtue and beauty of labor, whether domestic, intellectual, or manual.
 Women engaged in child rearing and ordinary household tasks—such as laundering, setting the table, or mending clothes—reflect the quiet intimacy of domestic work.
 Agricultural and maritime labor, which predominated in the coastal towns where many Danish artists lived and worked, also appear frequently in these paintings, which serve as testaments to the strength, endurance, and respectability of local farmers, fishermen, and their families.
 Other pictures capture the mental exertion required for piano playing, reading, writing, and painting, positioning artistic creativity as its own valued form of labor.
 While the portraits, landscapes, and interiors on view highlight the dynamism of work as a subject in nineteenth-century Danish art, they also stand as potent reminders of the artistic labor inherent to their making.

+The Art of Work: Painting Labor in Nineteenth-Century Denmark is organized by the Bruce Museum and curated by Margarita Karasoulas, Curator of Art, and Jordan Hillman, Curatorial Associate.
 Support for The Art of Work: Painting Labor in Nineteenth-Century Denmark is generously provided by CT Department of Economic and Community Development, CT Humanities, Gabelli Funds, and the Charles M. and Deborah G. Royce Exhibition Fund.

 Michael Ancher (Danish, 1849–1927) Sketch for Taking the Lifeboat Through the Dunes